argonautproject/ehi-api/README.md

 To empower patients to leverage apps across all of the data in their medical record, this implementation guide defines a standards-based API to access this EHI information integrated with the existing regulatory mandated patient-facing FHIR APIs that encompass the USCDI data set.

-The continuous build for EHI Export API IG version 0.1.0 is published here: http://build.fhir.org/ig/argonautproject/ehi-api/
+The continuous build for EHI Export API IG version 0.1.0 is published at http://build.fhir.org/ig/argonautproject/ehi-api/